HeartWise-AI/DeepECG_Docker/README.md

 1. **BertClassifier**:
    - model_name: `bert_diagnosis2classification`
    - Utilizes the BERT architecture for sequence classification tasks.
-   - Pre-trained model is loaded from HuggingFace, and the model is fine-tuned for diagnosing and classifying ECG signals.
+   - Pre-trained model is loaded from HuggingFace, and the model is fine-tuned for diagnosing and classifying ECG diagnosis.
    - The model processes input text and outputs classification logits.

 2. **EfficientV2_77_classes**: